 A few months back, it was announced that the specification for HTTP2 has been finalised and released.
 HTTP2 offers significant performance advantages to any website, so seeing as the majority of websites are powered by WordPress, it was only a matter of time before we needed to know how to setup WordPress HTTP2.

-So here we are with a complete a full guide of what HTTP2 is, why you should enable WordPress HTTP2 on your website, what are the advantages and finally - how to actually do it.
+So here we are with a complete a full guide and/or tutorial of what HTTP2 is, why you should enable WordPress HTTP2 on your website, what are the advantages and finally - how to actually do it.

 So let's start with the first few things.